nataliabeltranarg/NoSQL-DataArchitecture-Spark/README.md

 -*Implementation:* Implemented using Parquet files for efficient storage and schema enforcement on the local file system.

 **Exploitation Zone**

 Contains processed and refined data optimized for analysis, such as features and KPIs.
--*Implementation:** Implemented using Parquet and CSV files for efficient storage on the local file system.
+- *Implementation:** Implemented using Parquet and CSV files for efficient storage on the local file system.

 ## Data Analysis Backbone
-**Descriptive Analysis and Dashboarding** -*Descriptive Analysis:* Performed exploratory data analysis (EDA) on the data in the Exploitation Zone to summarize and understand the data.
+**Descriptive Analysis and Dashboarding**

+*Descriptive Analysis:* Performed exploratory data analysis (EDA) on the data in the Exploitation Zone to summarize and understand the data.
--*Dashboarding:* Created interactive dashboards using tools like Tableau, Power BI, or Jupyter Notebooks with matplotlib/seaborn.
+-* Dashboarding:* Created interactive dashboards using tools like Tableau, Power BI, or Jupyter Notebooks with matplotlib/seaborn.

 ## How to navigate the repository
 ```bash